 A total of 2,394 AF of groundwater was extracted from the Owens Lake management area (Table 2).
-This is a relatively small volume of water compared to the other two management areas, primarily due to very poor water quality.
+This is a relatively small volume of water compared to the other two management areas.
 Pumping occurs along the margins of the playa (Figure 17) where water quality is generally better.
 Note that groundwater extraction volumes from the Crystal Geyser Roxane bottling plant and agricultural uses south of Owens Lake were unavailable at the time this report was prepared and therefore total groundwater extractions in the Owens Lake management area are likely greater than reported here.
 The OVGA Well Registration and Reporting Program aims to fill these data gaps (see Section 7.1).